 The decrease in bone tissue associated with osteoporosis is silent and can remain asymptomatic for a long time until the fracture occurs.
 For this reason, osteoporosis is also known as the silent disease.
 By 2050, the worldwide incidence of hip fracture in men is expected to increase by 310% and 240% in women (Gullberg B, Johnell O and Kanis JA (1997) Worldwide projections for hip fracture.
 Osteoporos Int 7:407. ).
 Accurate and early diagnosis is fundamental in the fight against this disease.

-If you need further information or do the test, just contact us.
+If you need further information, don’t hesitate to contact us.

 Tel. +34 931594015